zubeydesisman/html-fundamentals-text-formatting-lab-seattle-web-102819/README.md

 out content manually can be very beneficial, so don't worry if you're not able to get these to work.

-### Text formatting

 ### Starting Out

 This lesson is all about formatting text in HTML.
-Since we know from the last lesson that all viewable text is contained within the `<body>` tag, let's start off by typing `Hello World` inside the `<body>` tags.
+Let's start off by typing `Hello World` inside the `<body>` tags, since we know from the previous lesson that all viewable page content is in the `<body>`.
 Open `index.html` in your browser or start up `httpserver` and check out your website.
 You should see the new text displayed on the page (if you don't, make sure to hit 'refresh').

 Cool, we've got text on the page!
 Hit `return` twice so you're two lines below `Hello World`, and type `Hello Moon`.
 Great, but very plain.
 In order to